 Unfortunately, the answer remains, ‘not yet.’
-Attempts to replicate the Berlin patient case have not been successful and the harsh procedure of bone marrow transplants carry high risks for HIV-positive patients.
-There have been improvements on antiretroviral drugs to reduce their dosage, and HIV vaccines are underway, but an HIV cure has remained elusive.
+Attempts to replicate the Berlin patient case have not been successful and bone marrow transplants still carry high risks for HIV-positive patients.
+There have been improvements in antiretroviral drugs to reduce the frequency of the treatment, and HIV vaccines are underway, but an HIV cure has remained elusive.

 The year 2020 will bring us close to the 50-year mark after HIV was first described.
 Several organizations are pushing the development of a first functional cure — one that leaves people living with HIV healthy and medication-free without necessarily wiping the virus completely — to 2020.

 One of the most advanced functional HIV cures in development seeks to inhibit the virus’ ability to replicate its genetic material and produce more copies of itself.
 A similar approach is commonly used to treat herpes infections, and although it doesn’t get fully rid of the virus, it can stop its spread.

 The French company Abivax has shown in clinical trials that this approach has the potential to become a functional cure for HIV.
 The key to its potential is that it can target the reservoir of HIV viruses that ‘hide’ inactive within our cells.

 “Current therapies suppress the virus in circulation by inhibiting the formation of new viruses, but they don’t touch the reservoir.
 Once you stop, the virus comes back in 10-14 days,” Hartmut Ehrlich, CEO of Abivax, told me.
 “Ours is the first drug candidate ever shown to reduce the HIV reservoir.”